 Both mentors and mentees reported feeling greater job satisfaction as well as a stronger sense of commitment to their organizations, according to a study published in the Journal of Vocational Behavior.
 We suspect the number will be similar when using a virtual team-building app.
 Our app even suggests icebreaker questions, so you won’t need a facilitator.

-The question still remains, though: How can companies create thriving mentorship programs if remote workers suffer from feelings of isolation?
+However, the question still remains: How can companies create thriving mentorship programs if remote workers suffer from feelings of isolation?
 Even if they zoom twice a day?

-Because mentorships are all about building long-lasting, personal connections, a relaxed meeting environment is key.
-Relationships are built up in the little moments, like a chat in the doorway or a shared moment in the breakroom; virtual coffee chats can help employees connect while still keeping things casual.
-Normally employees self-select over the water cooler, but with employees in different cities, or continents, that’s pretty hard to do.
-With a virtual team-building app, you can overcome that issue by connecting like staff easily.
-It’ll record interests, and match employees who have a lot in common.
+Since mentorships are all about building long-lasting, personal connections, a relaxed meeting environment is key.
+Relationships are built up in the little moments, like a chat in the doorway or a shared moment in the breakroom.
+Therefore, virtual coffee chats can help employees connect while still keeping things casual.
+Normally employees self-select the water cooler in the office, but with employees in different cities or continents, that’s pretty hard to do.
+With our virtual team-building app, you can overcome this issue by connecting with like-minded staff easily as people are able to see the common interests at the watercooler channels, and also screen their matches and eventually meet other employees who have a lot in common.
 That way, your company will build relationships without any encouragement.